Faulty tests, restrictive guidelines presented challenges for confirming coronavirus’ spread in Washington, experts say

 In the meantime, those with mild symptoms are advised to do what they should normally do: Stay home.

 “Let’s be honest, if you have mild symptoms and you get a test, what are you going to do differently because you get that test result?”
 Linquist asked.
-“You’re going to stay home and limit your contact and exposure with other other people.
-There’s no treatment for this virus and there’s no vaccine to prevent it, so that’s all you can do.”
+“You’re going to stay home and limit your contact and exposure with other people.
+There’s no cure for this virus and there’s no vaccine to prevent it, so that’s all you can do.”

 Seattle Times staff writer Scott Greenstone contributed to this report, which contains information from The New York Times.